Nothing Compares 2 U

 About the Song:

 In the mid-‘80s, Prince was such a hit-making machine that he gave some away.
 Chaka Khan, Sheila E, Sheena Easton, and the Bangles all took Prince compositions to the U.S. top 10.
-One of the songs that got away, however, was “Nothing Compares 2 U,” a song Prince wrote for the Family in 1985.
-RS500 The group’s most notable success came as past and future members of Prince’s backing bands.
+One of the songs that got away, however, was the “dramatic, yearning, haunting and beautiful” LW “Nothing Compares 2 U.” Prince wrote the song for The Family, a group whose most notable success came as past and future members of Prince’s backing bands.
 TB

 Unlike the R&B and pop leanings of other artists who’d had hits with Prince songs, Sinéad O’Connor was an Irish alternative rock artist with one album under her belt which hadn’t produced any U.S. pop hits.
 When she covered “Nothing Compares 2 U,” no one could have predicted how huge it would become, much less that it would be the #1 song of 1990.
 RS500